The George Coles Bursary

 - mailing address.

-If any of this information is blank or incorrect, a student may not receive the George Coles Bursary automatically.
-If this occurs, a student will be required to complete a Missing Information form and submit the form to their school’s Registrar’s Office.
+If any of this information is blank or incorrect, students will be required to complete a Missing Information form and submit the form to their school’s Registrar’s Office or Student Services office.

 When will I receive the George Cole Bursary?